 1.7.1 It is common practice in the engineering profession to concurrently use pounds to represent both a unit of mass (lbm) and a force (lbf).
 This implicitly combines two separate systems of units; that is, the absolute system and the gravitational system.
 It is scientifically undesirable to combine the use of two separate sets of inch-pound units within a single standard.
-This standard has been written using the gravitational system of units when dealing with the inch-pound system.
-In this system, the pound (lbf) represents a unit of force (weight).
+This standard has been written using the gravitational system, the pound (lbf) represents a unit of force (weight).
 However, the use of balances or scales recording pounds of mass (lbm) or the recording of density in lbm/ft3 shall not be regarded as a nonconformance with this standard.